arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/basic-draw/basic-draw.md

 ## Testing It Out

-Now that it is all uploaded your display shield should look like the image below:
+Now that it is all uploaded your GIGA Display Shield should look like the image below:

 ![Sketch running on the GIGA Display Shield](assets/draw-on-shield.jpg)

 ## Conclusion

-In this tutorial we used basic drawing functions with the Giga display shield.
+In this tutorial, we used basic drawing functions with the Giga Display Shield.
 Using the `ArduinoGraphics` library we managed to draw the Arduino logo with just a few simple commands.
 Using these basic functions it is possible to create most images that you can think of.
-Now you can let your imagination run wild and draw to your hearts content!
+Now you can let your imagination run wild and draw to your heart's content!